 Potential Implications of Charter School Expansion

-Non-Profit to For-Profit: Right now, charter schools in Missouri must be non-profit organizations.
-Though it’s not a guarantee of sound fiscal practice, operating as a non-profit requires a certain level of transparency, oversight, and accountability.
+Right now, charter schools in Missouri must be non-profit organizations.
+Operating as a non-profit requires a certain level of transparency, oversight, and accountability.
 However, as the wheels of expansion continue, it’s quite possible in the future Missouri could see charter schools run as for-profit businesses.
 Other states have opened this door with some very mixed results.

-Cyber Learning: While most charter schools operate under the typical “brick and mortar” model where students travel to and from campus, some charter schools in other states are virtual – meaning students complete their education online.
-Teachers could be located in that state, or they could be located across the county or even abroad.
-Across the nation, many virtual charter schools are run as for-profit businesses while still receiving state funding.
+Across the nation, many virtual charter schools operate as for-profit businesses while still receiving state funding.
 Recent research studies have found that virtual charter schools in states such as Ohio, Texas, Louisiana, and Florida failed to perform as well as their brick-and-mortar counterparts – meaning that they let down the students they served and the parents who sent them there.

 Is Charter School Expansion the Answer to Improving Education in Missouri?